muws-workshop/muws-workshop.github.io/content/organization/index.md

 - Ricardo Marcacini, University of Sao Paulo, Brazil
 - Sandro Pezzelle, University of Amsterdam, Netherlands
 - Raffaella Bernardi, University of Trento, Italy

+If you have any problems or questions, please contact us via e-mail at: [muws23@easychair.org](mailto:muws23@easychair.org)